Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Preliminaries and Problem Setup

-Let the alphabet $\cX$ represent data collected about an individual.
-As a special case, $\cX$ can be a Cartesian product of other alphabet sets, i.e. $\cX = \prod_{k=1}^{K} \cX_k$, where $\cX_k$ is the set of possible values for $k^{th}$ attribute measured about an individual.
-Given an individual's data $X \in \cX$, our goal is to find a conditional distribution $Q_{\hX|X}$ that maps the input data $X$ to an output data $\hX$ with same alphabet size as $X$.
-Our objective is to find a $Q_{\hX|X}$ that is both \textit{privacy preserving} and does not distort the data above some threshold.
+Let $\cX$ represent data value alphabet for each individual.
+For example, $\cX$ can represent a single attribute or a Cartesian product of other alphabet sets, i.e. $\cX = \prod_{k=1}^{K} \cX_k$, where $\cX_k$ is the set of possible values for $k^{th}$ attribute measured about an individual.
+Without loss of generality, we assume $\cX = \{1,2,3,\ldots,M\}$.
+A source distribution set (source set) $\mc{P}$ is a subset of probability simplex on $M$ atoms.
+We model the data of individuals as being drawn from a distribution $P_X \subset \mc{P}$ on $\cX$, but our solutions can depend on $\mc{P}$ and not the particular $P_X$ is not known \emph{a priori}.